nrmarzo/100-days-of-code/r1-log.md

 ### R1D9 - Dec 11, 2018
 Built a Color Guesser mini-app by coding along with Colt's lecture.
 I coded along but I'm completely satisfied that I understood every little thing about it.
 Stressful week ahead with finals coming up but still have to do at least 1hr of code per day.

+### R1D10 - Dec 16, 2018
+Finals week kind of wrecked me and I've been reading and going through some of the course but there wasn't significant progress enough to document it.
+Anyways, started learning jQuery today.
+The goal is to finish going through the jQuery section and start the Todo list project tomorrow.